Workoholic-Jap/vanitygen/README.md

 ### Saying thanks

-If you liked it, feel free to send some coins my way:
+I merely added a 'How to' for a Mac OS X install and cherry-picked the appropriate changes into the original version.
+But if you still liked it, feel free to send some coins my way:

 **1ConstiNNkcAvymc97JK7VngmabtBtAyuU**